Legal-Dan/CV/README.md

 A junior full-stack web developer who made the smooth transition from archaeology via the NHS.
 I am energetic, ambitious and always keen to learn more and develop my own understanding.
 Since coming into tech I have never balked at the opportunity to get to grips with a thorny problem and am looking forward to having plenty more opportunities!

+## Blog

+I keep a semi-humorous blog of my journey into coding.
+This can be found here: https://clemies2000.wixsite.com/codingwithdaniel

 ## Projects

 Studying at [Makers Academy](https://makers.tech/)